ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

     * `:samemark` or `:mm`
     * `:samespace` or `:ss`
-* The ability to associate adverbs with token/rule declarations (this is Perl 6 langauge syntax, really, not regex syntax).
+* The ability to associate adverbs with token/rule declarations (this is Perl 6 language syntax, really, not regex syntax).
-* Similarly, any additional syntatic elements of the declaration of a grammar (e.g. "is export").
+* Similarly, any additional syntactic elements of the declaration of a grammar (e.g. "is export").
 * The many other keywords and syntaxes for defining regexes:
   * `regex`